Cuevasaj/odin-recipes/README.md

 # odin-recipes
-I will be creating a recpie sheet with html.
+I will be creating a recpie sheet with using html.